Nashville Trip Idea: The Foodie Track

 Uniquely Music City Restaurants

 Innovation abounds in Nashville as chefs at restaurants all around town are using the creative energy of the city to hit the high notes with their award-winning dishes.
-Head to Prima, Etch, Catbird Seat, Husk, 404 Kitchen, and Rolf and Daughters for a meal that will impress even the most well-traveled foodie.
+Head to Etch, Catbird Seat, Husk, 404 Kitchen, and Rolf and Daughters for a meal that will impress even the most well-traveled foodie.
 The city is also showing its international influences with restaurants like Chauhan Ale and Masala House, Otaku South, Anatolia, and Epice featuring traditional ethnic dishes.
+If you find yourself downtown, head to Black Rabbit, where you will be transported to a 1920's style upscale cocktail bar.
+Enjoy a drink or two while dining on small plates and finger foods.

 Craft Beer & Cocktails

 Raise a glass to Nashville’s crafty cocktail scene.
-Restaurants and bars like Bastion, Bar Luca, Holland House, Pinewood Social, and The Patterson House are creating cocktails that will have you making friends with the bartender so you can learn the recipe.
+Restaurants and bars like Bastion, Pinewood Social, and The Patterson House are creating cocktails that will have you making friends with the bartender so you can learn the recipe.
 If you’d rather go straight to the source then head to one (or some) of Nashville’s breweries and distilleries.
 Nashville’s original craft brewery, Yazoo Brewery, is located in the Gulch and has an open taproom and offers brewery tours Wednesday through Saturday.
-Other craft breweries worth trying include Black Abbey Brewery, Tennessee Brew Works, Fat Bottom Brewing Company, and Jackalope Brewing Company, just to name a few.
-You can also hop on a brewery tour with Nashville Brew Bus or Music City Brew Tours to check out several in one afternoon.
+Other craft breweries worth trying include Black Abbey Brewery, Tennessee Brew Works, East Nashville Beer Works, and New Heights Brewing, just to name a few.
 If your palate prefers wine, a visit to the stunning Arrington Vineyards is a must.
 You can get a taste at City Winery (where you can eat, drink, and see a concert), Grinder's Switch, The Winery at Belle Meade, and Natchez Hills as well.
-Distilleries also abound in Nashville including Corsair Distillery, located in Marathon Village and offering tours and a tasting room, Nelson’s Green Brier Distillery, Prichard’s Distillery at Fontanel, George Dickel just down the road in Tullahoma, and one of the most famous distilleries of all, Jack Daniel Distillery, located in Lynchburg, TN.
+Distilleries also abound in Nashville including Corsair Distillery, located in Marathon Village and offering tours and a tasting room, Nelson’s Green Brier Distillery, Nashville Craft Distillery, Pennington Distilling Company, Prichard’s Distillery at Fontanel, George Dickel just down the road in Tullahoma, and one of the most famous distilleries of all, Jack Daniel Distillery, located in Lynchburg, TN.

 Food & Drink Events